vuejs/docs/src/guide/best-practices/accessibility.md

 <!-- <common-codepen-snippet title="Form Label" slug="XWpaaaj" :height="265" tab="js,result" theme="light" :preview="false" :editable="false" /> -->

-If you inspect this element in your chrome developer tools and open the Accessibility tab inside the Elements tab, you will see how the input gets its name from the label:
+If you inspect this element in your Chrome DevTools and open the Accessibility tab inside the Elements tab, you will see how the input gets its name from the label:

 ![Chrome Developer Tools showing input accessible name from label](./images/AccessibleLabelChromeDevTools.png)